andrewufrank/daino/docs/site/dough/Blog/index.md

 ---
-abstract: index in blog abstract The directory for experiments.
+abstract: "Index in blog.
+Abstract: The directory for experiments."
 author: AUF
 date: Jan.
 4, 2019
 indexPage: true